 He started painting commissioned pieces with acrylic medium after he left the Korean Comics Company.
 That is where he started using acrylic paint as he was taught about only oil at the school.
 He just learnt how to use acrylic from one of his artist friend.

-After having done 6 commissioned paintings with acrylic he knows how to use acrylic so well.
-While doing commissioned pieces, he was also painting what he likes.
-Then he started showing them at group exhibitions in 2006.
-Now he has participated more 30 groups shows and had two solo exhibitions in Yangon.
+He developed his techniques and skills with acrylic medium while he was doing commissioned paintings.
+He was also painting what gave him more freedom and joy to his creation while he was working on commissioned pieces.
+Then he started showing his non-commissioned works at group exhibitions in 2006.
+Now he has participated in more 30 group exhibitions and had two solo exhibitions in Yangon.